AnasBinAzim/WRODRAFT/README.md

 ### **Conclusion**

-The upgrades to our robot’s mobility system—switching from bevel gears to a differential gearbox, integrating the L293D with a servo motor, and transitioning from Ackermann Steering to LEGO Steering—significantly enhanced its performance.
+The upgrades to our robot’s mobility system—switching from bevel gears to a differential gearbox, integrating the L293D with a servo motor, and transitioning from  a 3D printed steering mechanism to a steering mechanism using LEGO parts—significantly enhanced its performance.
 These changes provided:
 1. **Smoother Turns**: Differential gearbox enabled independent wheel speeds, reducing slippage.
 2. **Precise Control**: The L293D motor driver ensured smooth speed and direction management.
 3. **Simpler Design**: LEGO Steering’s modularity allowed for easier integration and maintenance.